cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-integration-tests.md

 In the [previous section](./5-payment-winning.md), you handled wager payments and added unit tests that pass.
 You added mocks of the bank keeper.
 Mocks are useful to embody your expectations of the bank keeper's behavior and then quickly confirm that your code does what you expect.
 By interacting via the CLI, you also confirmed that the bank keeper behaved as you expected.

 Now, it would be better to automatically check that your expectations of the bank keeper's behavior are correct.
-This is done with integration tests.
-This is what this section is about.
+This is done with integration tests, and is the focus of this section.

 ## What is to be done

-In order you will:
+In order, you will:

 * Prepare your code to accept integration tests.
 * Create helper functions that will make your integration tests more succinct.